marijnh/Eloquent-JavaScript/14_dom.md

 Then there are issues that are simply poor design.
 For example, there is no way to create a new node and immediately add children or ((attribute))s to it.
-Instead, you have to first create it, and then add the children and attributes one by one, using side effects.
+Instead, you have to first create it and then add the children and attributes one by one, using side effects.
 Code that interacts heavily with the DOM tends to get long, repetitive, and ugly.